-Sit down on the seat.
-On your first ride familiarize yourself with the handling of the boat.
+On your first ride, straddle the craft and sit down on the seat.
+Familiarize yourself with the handling of the boat.
 Vary the engine speed with the throttle lever to get the feel of throttle influence on steering.

-Never ride with your chin immediately above the steering wheel.
+Never ride with your chin immediately above the handlebar.
 If you should hit a wave, you might injure yourself.

-If the engine runs out of fuel, do not operate the choke knob.
+If the engine runs out of fuel (the low fuel warning light comes on), do not operate the choke knob.
 Turn the fuel knob to RES and push the green start button again.